aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 - Transit network
 ---

-This post is a description of a graph structure for a *transit network*, used for *static*, *link-based*, *frequency-based* *assignment*, such as the classic algorithm "Optimal strategies" by Spiess & Florian [1].
-This assignment algorithm has been implemented in [AequilibraE](http://www.aequilibrae.com/python/latest/) package, a comprehensive Python package for transportation modeling that offers various functionalities and features.
+This post is a description of a graph structure for a *transit network*, used for *static*, *link-based*, *frequency-based* *assignment*.
+Our focus is the classic algorithm "Optimal strategies" by Spiess & Florian [1].
+This assignment algorithm has been implemented in [AequilibraE](http://www.aequilibrae.com/python/latest/) package, a comprehensive Python package for transportation modeling that offers a wide array  functionalities and features.

-Let's start by giving a few short definitions:
+Let's start by giving a few definitions:

 - *transit* definition from [Wikipedia](https://en.wikipedia.org/wiki/Public_transport):